sirosen/SALVE/README.md

 It gives best effort protection against disallowed actions, and guarantees the validity of a manifest or manifest tree before execution.
 This makes it much safer and more reliable to deploy configuration with SALVE than shell scripts.

-To start writing manifests, read the grammar below, or browse the examples in the SALVE examples directory.
-For a more detailed description of the SALVE language, visit https://sirosen.github.io/SALVE/lang.html
+To start writing manifests, browse the examples in the SALVE examples directory, or, for a more detailed description of the SALVE language, visit https://sirosen.github.io/SALVE/lang.html

 Notes
 =====